kvarun07/transfer-learning-quora-NLP/README.md

 ## Introduction
 - Pre-trained models from TensorFlow Hub are used to perform text classification on the [Quora Insincere Questions](https://www.kaggle.com/c/quora-insincere-questions-classification/data) dataset.

-- Questions that are 'insincere' have a non-neutral tone, are inflammatory, dicriminatory and disparaging or based on false information.
+- Questions that are 'insincere' have a non-neutral tone, are inflammatory, discriminatory and disparaging or based on false information.
 For detailed description, check [here](https://www.kaggle.com/c/quora-insincere-questions-classification/data).

 - The dataset consists of:
   - `qid`: unique question identifier